 Interlibrary Loan Service

-The Law Library strives to own all material necessary to pursue legal scholarship and education.
-From time to time, however, we must borrow items from other libraries to meet the needs of our patrons, hence the expression "interlibrary loans" (ILLs.)
+The Law Library strives to own materials necessary to pursue legal scholarship and education.
+From time to time, however, we must borrow items from other libraries to meet the needs of our patrons, hence the expression "interlibrary loans" (ILLs).
+If you have any questions, please email the ILL Department.

 Who May Use This Service?

-The Law Library will borrow books and articles on behalf of law faculty, students and staff.
+The Law Library will borrow books and articles on behalf of all MSU Law faculty, students and staff.
 If you would like to place an ILL request please submit the ILL Request Form.
-MSU faculty, students and staff should use the ILL services available through the Main Library.
+All other MSU faculty, students and staff should use the ILL services available through the Main Library.
+Please see the ILL request instructions on how to fill out an ILL Request Form.

 How Long Will It Take?